bearops/ebizzle/README.md

 # ebizzle

-A Python wrapper for ElasticBeanstalk app management.
+A Python wrapper for AWS ElasticBeanstalk app management.

 What can it do?
 * Create a new version of your application.